Mxrk23/Active-Directory/README.md

 <img src="https://i.imgur.com/HXaWPfL.jpeg"/>
 <p align="center">
 12.1.
 AD Users and Compliance.<br/>
 <br>  Going back to my AD, I can see that after joining my CLIENT computer to the domain, the CLIENT computer can be found in my Active directory meaning that the computer is in the domain.
-If were to delete the CLIENT computer, I wouldn’t be able to log back in with the accounts I’ve created
+If I were to delete the CLIENT computer, I wouldn’t be able to log back in with the accounts I’ve created
 <br>